asu-cis-capstone/smockish/Information Radiators/InfoRad-NickGasser-CIS440.md

-You will propose a new "feature" or addition to your project in the latter cateogory: something that would give them valuable learning as they develop and use their new software.
-Write a proposal for a way to acquire or re-use data that will be of some business value.
 Tell us what the benefit to the client will be, and how feasible it is to build the measurement/analysis functions into the product.
 How would you do it, and where would the code go?
 This is a hypothetical; you don't actually have to build your proposed mechanism into the product.
 But it should be a well-reasoned proposal so that the client can consider it and decide whether they want to add it to the product backlog.

 For full credit:
 Describe the “output”, i.e., what’s the measurement, statistic, or data visualization that you propose to provide?